quasarframework/quasar-framework.org/source/guide/app-deploying-spa.md

 $ now login
 ```

-Then proceed to build your Quasar application using the steps described in [general deployment](#general-deployment).
+Then proceed to build your Quasar application using the steps described in [General deployment](#General-deployment).

 After the build is finished, change directory into your deploy root (example: `/dist/spa-mat`) and run:
 ```bash